Ypatingasis būrys

+Ypatingasis būrys members in Vilnius, August 1941.
+Three German soldiers are at the back.

 Ypatingasis būrys (lit.
-'Special Squad' or 'Special Platoon', Sonderkommando) or Special Squad of the German Security Police and SD (Vokiečių Saugumo policijos ir SD ypatingasis būrys) was a killing squad operating in the Vilnius Region in 1941–1944.
+'Special Squad' or 'Special Platoon', Sonderkommando) or Special Squad of the German Security Police and SD (Vokiečių Saugumo policijos ir SD ypatingasis būrys) was a death squad operating in the Vilnius Region in 1941–1944.
 The unit, primarily composed of Lithuanian volunteers, was formed by the German occupation government and was subordinate to Einsatzkommando 9 and later to Sicherheitsdienst (SD) and Sicherheitspolizei (Sipo).^{p.
 15} The unit was subordinated to German police, and had no official autonomy.
 In Polish they were colloquially called strzelcy ponarscy ("Ponary riflemen" in Polish).